Fiberfab: Apache

 The Apache was a complete replacement hardtop body for a Corvette chassis.
 The body was advertised as being adaptable to other chassis with wheelbases between 98 and 104 in.
 The kit was able to reuse the windscreen and doors from a Corvette.
 It is unknown whether any Apaches were actually sold.

 Aztec GT

 The Fiberfab Aztec GT came out in 1964 and was built until 1965.
-The shape has been compared by some to a coupe version of the earlier SCE Spyder, while others cite influences that include the Lola Mk6, also called the Lola GT.
+The body resembled a Ford GT40 to some, but has also been compared to a coupe version of the earlier SCE Spyder, while still others cite influences including the Lola Mk6 / Lola GT.
 Different versions of the Aztec GT could be had with an canopy door, gull-wing doors, or conventional doors.

 It has been estimated that hundreds or possibly thousands of Aztecs GTs were produced.

 Aztec II

 In the fall of 1965 the original Aztec GT was replaced by an upgraded version called the Aztec II.
 The bodywork of the Aztec II included a bobbed tail with a rear spoiler, and a longer nose.
 The revisions made the car more closely resemble a GT40.